-A co-production of Drak Theatre and Bratislava’s Puppet Theatre on the occasion of the 30th anniversary of the dissolution of Czechoslovakia.
+A co-production of Drak Theatre and Bratislava’s Puppet Theatre on the occasion of the 30th anniversary of the dissolution of Czechoslovakia

 Script: Peter Galdík and Tomáš Jarkovský